 3.3.
 The prime responsibility for the safety of nuclear power plants rests with the operating organization Ref.[1].
 It is responsible for specifying safety criteria and assuring itself that the design, construction and operation of nuclear power plants meet the applicable safety criteria.
-In addition, it is responsible for the establishment of procedures and arrangements to ensure the safe control of maintenance of a competent and motivated staff and for the control of the fissile and radioactive materials utilized or generated.
-These responsibilities should be discharged in accordance with applicable safety objectives and management commissioning,
+In addition, it is responsible for the establishment of procedures and arrangements to ensure the safe control of nuclear power plants under all conditions, for the establishment and maintenance of a competent and motivated staff and for the control of the fissile and radioactive materials utilized or generated.
+These responsibilities should be discharged in accordance with applicable safety objectives and management system.